wirehaiku/cairn/readme.md

 **Commands** are built-in functions with callable symbols.
 Each command operates on the stack, *popping* arguments off and *pushing* their results back on.

 In the following tables, the "form" column shows each command's effect.
 The items before the arrow show the stack *before* the command is executed (with the rightmost item at the top) and the items after show the stack *after* execution.

 An underscore (`_`) indicates a command does not take or return arguments.
+An ellipsis (`...`) indicates a variable number of arguments.

 ### Integer Commands